 This article first appeared as Barah Mikaïl, "Sectarianism after the Arab Spring: An Exaggerated Spectre," Policy Brief no. 131 (Madrid: FRIDE, June 2012).
 Reprinted with permission from FRIDE.
+This article was published in the 1st quarter 2014 edition of Air & Space Power Journal-Africa & Francophonie.

-The author is a senior researcher at the Fundación para las Relaciones Internacionales y El Dialogo Exterior (FRIDE), a Madrid-based think tank for global action that analyzes key debates in international relations.
+&quot;The author is a senior researcher at the Fundación para las Relaciones Internacionales y El Dialogo Exterior (FRIDE), a Madrid-based think tank for global action that analyzes key debates in international relations.
 A specialist in geopolitical issues regarding water, he is part of a project dedicated to the study of politics and religion and their interactions in contemporary conflicts.
-Prior to joining FRIDE, he was senior researcher on the Middle East and North Africa and on water issues at the Institut de Relations Internationales et Stratégiques (IRIS) in Paris (2002-10), where he directed the master's degree program in international relations and all seminars on the Middle East, North Africa, and geopolitical issues concerning water.
+Prior to joining FRIDE, he was a senior researcher on the Middle East and North Africa and on water issues at the Institut de Relations Internationales et Stratégiques (IRIS) in Paris (2002-10), where he directed the master's degree program in international relations and all seminars on the Middle East, North Africa, and geopolitical issues concerning water.
 He worked at the Secrétariat Général pour l'Administration (French Ministry of Defence), supervising the Paris-based Collège Interarmées de Défense's training program on water issues (2005-7).
 Dr. Mikaïl is also a lecturer at the Institute for European Studies of the Université Paris 8 Saint-Denis.
 He is a member of the editorial boards of the French academic journals Revue internationale et stratégique and Confluences Méditerranée.
 He holds a PhD in political science from the Université Paris 8 Saint-Denis, an MA in political science from the Université Paris Dauphine, and an MA in international relations and an MA in Arab and Islamic civilizations from the Université Marc Bloch.

-several questions.
+Yet, however manipulated it may be, the rise of sectarianism in the Middle East and North Africa (MENA) region risks undermining the prospects for building peaceful and stable democratic societies in the Arab world.
+This raises several questions.
 How are political players favoring and instrumentalizing the reawakening of traditional religious and denominational cleavages?
 How have governments in the region responded?
 And what could Europe and the international community do to reduce sectarianism's potential to spoil peaceful democratic transitions?